MicrosoftDocs/sql-docs/docs/connect/ado-net/populate-dataset-from-dataadapter.md

 ### Example

-The following code example populates a list of customers from the `Northwind` database on Microsoft SQL Server, and a list of orders from the `Northwind` database stored in Microsoft Access 2000.
+The following code example populates a list of customers from the `Northwind` database on Microsoft SQL Server, and a list of orders from the `Northwind` database stored in Microsoft Access.
 The filled tables are related with a `DataRelation`, and the list of customers is then displayed with the orders for that customer.

 [!code-csharp[SqlDataAdapter_FillDataSet#2](~/../sqlclient/doc/samples/SqlDataAdapter_FillDataSet.cs#2)]